 You need to check out their website to find out how to facilitate the process of how to travel with your pets to Costa Rica.

-There are quite a few issues to be aware of when bringing your pets to the tropics.
+There are many issues to be aware of when bringing your pets to the tropics.
 Find a vet as soon as you arrive.
 Your American European Real Estate affiliate agent can recommend your local veterinarian for the attention of your pets.

-If you are looking to purchase or rent a pet-friendly property in Costa Rica, contact us now.
+If you want to purchase or rent a pet-friendly property in Costa Rica, contact us now.